Olivetti: End of Olivetti as a separate company

 In the 1990s, Olivetti's computer businesses were in great difficulty, reportedly because of the competition from US vendors and new cheap manufacturers for PC components in Taiwan like ASUS, MSI, Gigabyte and others from which local system builders profited much to offer cheaper PCs than Olivetti did with their own designs.
 It was on the brink of collapse and had needed government support to stay afloat.

 In 1992, Digital Equipment Corporation announced its intention to invest in Olivetti, approximating to a 10% stake valued at around $300 million, amidst a wave of investment in European companies by their US counterparts.
 Digital were already reselling Olivetti personal computer models in Europe, and the investment presented an opportunity for the adoption of Digital's Alpha processor in Olivetti's workstation products.
-The investment programme was to be conducted in two steps over an 18-month period, augmented by additional share purchases.
+The investment was to be done in two steps over 18 months, augmented by additional share purchases.
 The partnership between the companies, regarded as a way of supporting Olivetti whilst cementing a development relationship around Digital's Alpha platform, developed in the following two years, although the balance of revenue from selling products to each other was reported as being strongly in Olivetti's favour, it having generated 125.3 billion lire from Digital in 1993, but with Digital only selling products worth 9.9 billion lire to Olivetti.
-Digital remained a significant purchaser of laser printers and laptops from Olivetti, but had begun to manufacture its own personal computers and planned to produce its own laptop products.
+Digital remained a significant buyer of laser printers and laptops from Olivetti, but had begun to manufacture its own personal computers and planned to produce its own laptops.
 Meanwhile, Olivetti had been slow to introduce Alpha-based products, eventually shipping models based on Digital's own products.
 With Digital's finances under pressure, posting quarterly losses and incurring costs around redundancies, the company sold its stake – noted as amounting to 7.8% – for $150 million.